rrthomas/pdfjam/README.md

 Download the latest packaged release of **pdfjam** as [pdfjam_latest.tgz](https://github.com/DavidFirth/pdfjam/raw/master/releases/pdfjam_latest.tgz).
-If for some reason you don't want the latest released version, you can still get older versions too: see <https://github.com/DavidFirth/pdfjam/releases>.
+If for some reason you don't want the latest released version, you can still get older versions too: see <https://davidfirth.github.io/pdfjam>.

 **The first way, via _TeX Live_, is recommended** as the easiest way for most users.

 If you go the second way, then you will have a bit more to do:

-- The `pdfjam` shell script in the _bin_ sub-directory of the package should be placed on the `PATH` of anyone who needs to use it.
+- The `pdfjam` shell script in the _bin_ sub-directory of the released package should be  placed on the `PATH` of anyone who needs to use it.
-- The man file in the _man1_ sub-directory should be installed on the `MANPATH` of all who might need to read it.
+- The `man` file in the _man1_ sub-directory should be installed on the `MANPATH` of all who might need to read it.

 # <a name="config"></a> Configuration